plausible/docs/docs/excluding.md

 * You can also add a description to help you identify which device or location you have blocked

-* You can block up to 30 different IP addresses per website
+* You need to add one IP address at a time and it has to be the full IP address as IP ranges are not supported.
+You can block up to 30 different IP addresses per website

 * Once added to the block list, we will start blocking traffic from that specific IP address within a few minutes